If you’re a fan of video games, Console Wars is one book that you will enjoy!

 Console Wars review

-This Console Wars summary has looked at an interesting period in video game history which is still influencing the industry today.
+This Console Wars summary has looked at an exciting period in video game history that still influences the industry today.

 The best thing about Console Wars is that tears back the layers of a rivalry that I was aware of growing up but knew little about.